History of the Jews in Baghdad: Under the Abbasid Caliphs

 According to Arab tradition, the town of Baghdad was founded in the middle of the eighth century by the Abbasid caliph Al-Mansur.
-According to the Jewish Encyclopedia, the fact that a Babylonian city named Bagdad is already mentioned in the Talmud (Ketubot 7b, Zebahim 9a) suggests that the Caliph Mansur only rebuilt and enlarged the old Persian City of Baghdad.
+According to the Jewish Encyclopedia, the fact that a Babylonian city named Bagdad is already mentioned in the Talmud (Ketubot 7b, Zebahim 9a) suggests that the Caliph Mansur only rebuilt and enlarged the older Persian City of Baghdad.
 That Baghdad was originally a Persian city is indicated by the name, which is thought to be of Persian origin.
 Situated on the left bank of the Tigris, the town was in close proximity to the two centers of Jewish spiritual life, Sura and Pumbedita.
 As the Caliph was anxious to see the population of his new residence increase, he offered no resistance to Jews settling there and forming a community.
-They became so numerous that one of the bridges over the Karkhâyâ canal in the western suburb was called "Ḳanṭarah-al-Yahûd" or Jews' Bridge, also Bridge of the Jews' Fief (Guy Le Strange, "Baghdad during the Abbasid Caliphate," p.
-150), and Yaḳut mentions that the Jewish quarter, called "Dar al-Yahūd," was in the neighborhood (iv.
+They became so numerous that one of the bridges over the Karkhâyâ in the western suburb was called Qanṭara al-Yahūd "Jews' Bridge" (Guy Le Strange, "Baghdad during the Abbasid Caliphate," p.
+150), and Yaqut al-Hamawi mentions that the Jewish quarter, the Dar al-Yahūd, was in the neighborhood (iv.
 1045).

 The Jews were occasionally troubled by revivals of the restrictions on non-Moslems.
 These regulations were first renewed by Harun al-Rashid (786-809), who ordered that Jews and Christians should wear distinguishing marks on their clothing, refrain from riding on horseback, and suffer other similar humiliations.
 These restrictions were later relaxed, but were again imposed by Al-Mutawakkil (880), who went so far as to convert the synagogues into mosques.
 Jews did, however, hold state offices under Al-Mutadid (892-902).